square/jetpack/README.markdown

-# Preflight
+# Jetpack

-Preflight prepares your (j)ruby project for jvm deployment.
+Jetpack prepares your (j)ruby project for jvm deployment.

-Preflight, as much as possible, uses standard ruby-world tools to prepare the app for deployment, and then presents the ruby app to jetty as a Java EE web application.
+Jetpack, as much as possible, uses standard ruby-world tools to prepare the app for deployment, and then presents the ruby app to jetty as a Java EE web application.

 ## Install

 Deploys need to be performed using MRI.
 Here is a sample section of a project Gemfile:

     platforms :ruby_19 do
-      gem 'preflight'
+      gem 'jetpack'
     end

-Create `config/preflight.yml` in your project:
+Create `config/jetpack.yml` in your project:

     jruby: "http://jruby.org.s3.amazonaws.com/downloads/1.6.5.1/jruby-complete-1.6.5.1.jar"
     jetty: "http://dist.codehaus.org/jetty/jetty-hightide-7.4.5/jetty-hightide-7.4.5.v20110725.zip"